-Falls Creek Horse Camp is your gateway to the delights of riding in and around the Indian Heaven Wilderness. a little north of Carson, WA.
-For centuries, this area was a gathering place for native American tribes.
-Today, it offers horse-friendly trails that take you through lush forest, past sparkling lakes, and beside verdant meadows filled with huckleberries.
+Falls Creek Horse Camp is your gateway to the delights of riding in and around the Indian Heaven Wilderness, a little north of Carson, WA.
+For centuries, this area was a gathering place for Native American tribes.
+Today, it offers horse-friendly trails that take you through past sparkling lakes and through lush forest and meadows filled with huckleberries.

 When the tribes gathered each year to pick berries, dig roots, hunt, fish, and socialize, the young men would amuse themselves in the evenings by racing their ponies in the meadows.
-As recently as the late 1980s you could see the track carved into what’s now called Indian Racetrack Meadows by the horses’ flying hooves.
+As recently as the late 1980s the meadows showed clear evidence of the track carved by the horses’ flying hooves.
 Today, the encroaching forest has largely obscured the racetrack, but the sense of history in this beautiful spot persists.

 You can ride to the easy-to-reach lookout site at the top of 4,900-foot Red Mountain, where 360-degree panoramic views await you.

 You can make a loop over the flank of Berry Mountain, take in the views of Mt.
 St. Helens, Mt.
 Adams, and Mt.
 Hood, then continue past beautiful Blue Lake and on through a series of meadows dotted with tiny lakes and streams.